sap-tutorials/Tutorials/tutorials/cp-cf-fundamentals/cp-cf-fundamentals.md

   - About the Service Marketplace, and services provided by SAP
   - Spaces and resource management

-Add additional information: Background information, longer prerequisites

 ---

 [ACCORDION-BEGIN [Step](Introduction to Cloud Foundry)]

 ![Cloud Foundry Logo, copyright Cloud Foundry Foundation](cloud-foundry-logo.png)

 Let's begin by explaining the name Cloud Foundry&trade;.
 What is it?
-[Cloud Foundry (or CF) is a specification and set of software tools by the Cloud Foundry Foundation](https://www.cloudfoundry.org/) (and before that, the Linux foundation).
+Cloud Foundry (or CF) is a specification and set of software tools by the [Cloud Foundry Foundation](https://www.cloudfoundry.org/) (and before that, the Linux foundation).
 It's entirely open source, and any company or organization can use the tools or create a system that follows the CF specifications.

 SAP has implemented Cloud Foundry on it's SAP Cloud Platform, as a next-generation Platform as a Service (PaaS) development and runtime environment.

 Cloud Foundry has significant benefits to developers and organizations:

 - **Language independent** - choose any language runtime, and add new languages as needed
-- **Admin separation** - Administrators and developers can work in parallel
+- **Admin separation** - administrators and developers can work in parallel
 - **Standard Command Line Interface** - the same CLI is used by all CF providers, not just SAP
-- **Open Source** - Contributions by many companies, updates and new features are faster
+- **Open Source** - contributions by many companies, updates and new features are faster

 We will discuss many of these new features in the sections below.